 The Southwest is incredibly photogenic, but this is both a blessing and a curse.
 It’s hard to take a bad photo there but it’s also difficult to take a unique photo.
 It’s important to create an image that is your own, whether it be finding a totally different angle or something else, it’s up to your creative mind to discover what will separate your image from the rest.
 Below, you will see one of my favorite ways to make a location unique: photographing it at night.
 The below images were captured in the Windows area of Arches National Park with a beautifully clear night sky.
 The Southwest has some of the best star gazing in the country.

 5. Go with guides

 Having traveled alone and with Austin Adventures, guided groups can help you get away from the main attractions and enhance your experience.
 Guides get you off the beaten path and can help you see sides of national parks that you might never find on your own.
 Which, of course, means more unique photos.
-With a group you feel more motivation to get out of bed and hit the trails early.
-If you go with a group, you can see more, do more, learn more, and hopefully you end up with better photographs.
+With a group, you feel more motivated to get out of bed and hit the trails early.
+If you go with a group, you can see more, do more, learn more, and hopefully, you end up with better photographs.

 There you have it, some quick and easy tips on how to take pictures in the Southwest.
 The most important tip to remember though is to have fun, this is your vacation after all.
 I hope you enjoyed these tips and that they help you on your next trip to the red rock country.
 When you get back I would love to see your photos, so please share!